software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 - What's the project about?
 - How to use the project?
 - How to develop the project?
-- Who are project contributors?
+- Who are the project contributors?

 In GitHub, the README files commonly have the `.md` extension.
 These are [Markdown](https://www.markdownguide.org/) files.
-Markdown is markup language similar to HTML and you can use to add formatting elements to plaintext text documents.
+Markdown is markup language similar to HTML and you can use it to add formatting elements to plaintext text documents.
 Compared to HTML, Markdown syntax is much simpler and that's why it is an excellent choise for formatting text documents.

 [This guide](https://www.markdownguide.org/basic-syntax) demonstrates the Markdown syntax compared to HTML.
 As an example, [here's](https://github.com/facebook/react/blob/main/README.md) what the React project's `README.md` file looks like and [here's](https://github.com/facebook/react/blob/main/README.md?plain=1) what the Markdown markup looks like.
+You can use the [Markdown Live Preview](https://markdownlivepreview.com/) to try out different kind of Markdown markup.

 {: .important-title }